Rohan-Kamat/Andromeda/README.md

 > Take care to use `compatible` versions for `google-chrome` and `chromedriver`.
 Refer [this](https://stackoverflow.com/a/55266105/15333904) answer on StackOverflow.

 #### Env
-1. Touch a file - `src/.env`.
+1. Touch a file - `.env`.
     ```.env
     MONGO_USER=admin
     MONGO_PASSWORD=adminpw
+    MONGO_DATABASE=test
     ```
-2. Create a virtual environment and then install all the dependencies in `src/requirements.txt` after activating the environment.
+2. Create a virtual environment and then install all the dependencies in `andromeda/requirements.txt` after activating the environment.

 ### Running
 1. Activate the virtual environment.
 2. Execute `docker-compose up -d` to bring up the `MongoDB` server.
-3. Execute `python3 src/crawler.py start` to start the process of crawling.
+3. Execute `python3 andromeda/crawler.py start` to start the process of crawling.

 > **Note** <br />
 > In the Docker network, the MongoDB server will be running at port - `27017` and a service known as Mongo-Express will be running at port - `8081` which provides a GUI to access the database.